GET IN TOUCH

 Example Of The New Tax Impact

-A 66-year-old worker earning $45,000 may qualify for the full deduction.
-At a 12 percent marginal rate, the change reduces her tax bill by about $720.
-Filing an updated W-4 early spreads that benefit across the year instead of waiting until she files a tax return.
+For example, a 66-year-old worker earning $45,000 may qualify for the full $6,000 deduction.
+At a 12 percent marginal tax rate, that deduction reduces her estimated tax liability by approximately $720 for the year.
+Filing an updated W-4 early spreads that benefit across the year rather than waiting until she files a tax return.
+Individual results will vary based on income, filing status, and other deductions.

 Why The Change Matters For Seniors

-The deduction is available through 2028 under Public Law 119-21.
-Seniors with multiple income streams should check withholding across wages, retirement income, and taxable benefits to avoid over- or under-withholding.
-Financial planning experts recommend reviewing withholding annually, especially when new tax rules or adjustments to the tax code are introduced.
+The deduction is available through 2028 under current law.
+Seniors with multiple income streams should review withholding across wages, retirement income, and taxable benefits to avoid over- or under-withholding.
+Tax professionals recommend reviewing withholding annually, especially when new tax rules are introduced.

 Source Links